Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

-If the enrollment paths are open or weakly authenticated, the risk of information disclosure increases, as seen in the MCP and Agora protocols.
-Both MCP and Agora allow agents or tools to enroll or declare their identity with minimal integrity checks.
-As a result, vulnerabilities such as weak authentication and unsigned enrollment have a high probability and impact.
+The results can be explained by three general patterns: (1) If the enrollment paths are open or weakly authenticated, the risk of information disclosure increases, as seen in the MCP and Agora protocols.
 An attacker can impersonate trusted components or inject malicious logic before any safeguards are activated.

-A2A uses limited OAuth2/JWT authentication and mutual token validation when communicating with agents, which reduces the risk of abuse compared to MCP and Agora.
-These controls limit an unauthorized user’s access to the privileged token and do not allow system-wide impersonation.
-However, A2A does not have established pre-deployment integrity features: agent cards are self-read JSON descriptors that are not signed, and there is no global registry to enforce uniqueness.
-As a result, attacks on agent identity metadata or configuration errors during setup are still possible and may result in local misrouting.
-These features result in a medium probability and medium impact for all four vulnerabilities, placing A2A in the middle of the risk spectrum related to the creation/configuration phase.
+(2) A2A uses OAuth2/JWT authentication and mutual token validation, which reduces the risk of abuse compared to MCP and Agora, yet it does not have an established pre-deployment integrity global registry to enforce uniqueness, placing A2A in the middle of the risk spectrum.
+(3) ANP is the only protocol that cryptographically guarantees identity.
+Overall, ANP is characterized by low-median risk, as opposed to a consistent benefit across all vulnerabilities.

-ANP is the protocol alone that offers cryptographically strong guarantees of identity during creation time, impersonation, and namespace collision with low likelihood in compliant deployments.
-Nonetheless, the distributed and cross-organizational character of ANP implies that in the event where misconfiguration or partial verification does take place (e.g., in a registration policy or dependency update), the resulting effect can be spread across the layers.
-In general, therefore, ANP is characterized by low-median likelihood and median-high impact, as opposed to a consistent benefit across all vulnerabilities.

 In general, the risk analysis shows that there is no protocol with a low risk level for all the vulnerabilities in this stage.
-Open design choices present the greatest risk to MCP and Agora; moderate and localized risk is present in A2A; and ANP implies a high level of identity assurance, but at the same time has a considerable impact in case of a misconfiguration.
 These results affirm that the creation/configuration phase is the most impactful period of the lifecycle, as early weaknesses carry on to become systemic and hard to fix in the future.

-\subsubsection{\textbf{Stage 2- Operation}}
+\subsubsection{\textbf{Stage 2: Operation}}